EXPLAINER: How the Rittenhouse jury was narrowed

 With the jury watching, Rittenhouse then selected six pieces of paper from the drum, each bearing a number that corresponded to a juror.
 A court official then read aloud the numbers of the jurors being dismissed: 11, 58, 14, 45, 9 and 52.
 The names of the jurors have not been made public.

-The dismissed jurors won't be among the final 12 deliberating the case.
+The dismissed jurors aren't among the final 12 deliberating the case.
 But they were required to remain in the courthouse, at the request of the defense, until the jury returned with a verdict.

-Hours later, in response to questions about the drawing, Schroeder said he's been having defendants pull the numbers of alternate jurors from the drum for roughly 20 years.
+On Tuesday afternoon, in response to questions about the drawing hours earlier, Schroeder said he’s been having defendants pull the numbers of alternate jurors from the drum for roughly 20 years.

+Without the jury present on Wednesday, Schroeder again defended the unusual arrangement, saying critics were trying to “undermine the result of the trial.”
+Schroeder said he had read news accounts “about how bizarre and unusual it was to have the defendant pick the numbers out of the tumbler yesterday.
+And I would admit that I don’t know that there’s a large number of courts to do that, maybe not any.”

+Schroeder said he started allowing defendants to draw the alternates after one trial in Racine, when the defendant was Black and there was only one Black juror — at the time, the clerk drew the number and the only Black juror was dismissed.

 Portage County Assistant District Attorney Robert Jambois was a prosecutor in Kenosha in 2008 when he tried Mark Jensen for homicide in front of Schroeder.
 Jensen was accused of poisoning and smothering his wife in one of the highest-profile cases to land in Schroeder’s courtroom before Rittenhouse.